ENDOMINOUSANK/hackoverflow2.0bt2/README.md

 # HackOverflow2.0BT2

-This is a submission made by Ankit Sneh,Abhigyan Bhardwaj, Mayank Chaurasia for the topic of crop guidance and farmers friend- (biotech) for the  HackOverFlow-2.0  hackathon.
+This is a submission made by Ankit Sneh,Abhigyan Bhardwaj, Mayank Chourasia for the topic of crop guidance and farmers friend- (biotech) for the  HackOverFlow-2.0  hackathon.

 ## How AI Can Help Farmers?